loafey/master-thesis/Thesis/Last_todo.md

         static function foo()": it seems a bit strange to create a stack and then directly(?) free it.
 27. 4.2 Compilation Scheme

+*28. UNCHANGED: That would be an implementation error.
+For instance, in the stack
+      variables.
+We know that the list is guaranteed to be a singleton because a stack is represented by a singler register with the address to it.
+      We can see the pattern matching as invariants that must hold.*

       28. The long figures look impressive, but I'm a bit worried about the "pattern matching" on things like "𝜌,𝑧↦[𝑟0]": what happens if the list that z maps to is not a singleton list?
 This occurs in at least "Stack variable" (what if that variable is stored in more than one register?),